anglerkw/anglerkw.github.io/teaching.md

 **PSQF:6243:0001 Intermediate Statistical Methods**

-Graduate Teaching Assistant | Primary Instructor: Dr. Walter Vispoel
+*Graduate Teaching Assistant* - Primary Instructor: Dr. Walter Vispoel

 •	Collaborated to develop the class syllabus and assignments for graduate students
 •	Participated in class sessions and assisted students in understanding concepts